AS2000/table/README.md

 ### Tests: Component / Funcion

-# To Started the Application
+# To Start the Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).